 Consumers have shifted their apparel purchases based on their adjusted lifestyle needs resulting from changes to the work environment and leisure activities caused by the COVID-19 pandemic.
-We have revised our product offerings in response to this shift toward casual and comfortable work-from-home clothing, as well as to activewear and leisure attire.
+We revised our product offerings in response to this shift toward casual and comfortable work-from-home clothing, as well as to activewear and leisure attire.
 We continue to revise our product lines to satisfy the needs of our retail customers and consumers.
+There has been an increase in demand for day and occasion dresses, as well as career wear such as suit separates, as businesses reopen offices and restrictions on social gatherings are loosened.
+We are working diligently to satisfy this demand from our retail partners and consumers.